knoppys/scp-bookings/README.md

 - Bug fix incorrect meta showing on the city guides page.

 V3.8.4
 - Bug fix where the address was not showing.
-This seemed to be fixed when i changed the PHP variable names in the get+page _by_title function on both the client confirmation (local and email) and operator confirmation (local and email).
+This seemed to be fixed when i changed the PHP variable names in the get+page _by_title function on both the client confirmation (local and email) and operator confirmatio

-V3.8.3
-- Bug fix where the booking confirmation email were showing the wrong fields.

-V3.8.1
-- Updated the listings tables due to incompatibility with UK Dates. included Moment.js and DatatablesMoment.js and edited the tables to use the correct date format.

-V3.5.1
-- Updated the booking confirmation emails to use the posted value from the booking form as the conditional check is already carried out function side.

-V3.5
-- Upgraded all editors to use wpautop() to ensure that all meta is saved as HTML with tags.
--- Includes Apartment meta : additional location information, description, terms and arrival process.
--- Includes Bookings meta : terms and arrival process -- Includes Booking Confirmations : terms, arrival process, other informaiton.

-V3.4.15
-- Added a conditional check to see default the terms to the Corporate Terms if there are none in Groups or Leisure.

-V3.4.12
-- Added AddOnDomain functionality to resellers.
-	- Still working on the Delete Add Domain Function

-V3.4.6
-- Updated supplements fields to accomodate individual calculations

-V3.4
-- City Guides Post Type
-- City Guides UI
-- Select City Guide as meta in Locations UI
-- City Guides Documentation
-- Addded suppliments conditional check for Nightly or Flat Rate
-- Additional Notes fields added to both Client and Operator Email confirmations and static confirmations